F5Networks/f5-azure-arm-templates/supported/ha-avset/existing_stack/README.md

 ### Traffic Group Configuration

-This template supports associating Azure Public IP Address resources with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
+This template supports associating Azure Public IP Address and Route Table resources with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
 At deployment time, an Azure tag with key **f5_tg** and value **traffic-group-1** is created on each public IP address resource.
 Use the following guidance to configure multiple traffic groups.
+Note you must create the **f5_tg** on any route tables with routes that will be managed by BIG-IP VE.
+At a minimum, these route tables must be tagged with a default value of **traffic-group-1**.

-  1. Select the Azure public IP address you want to associate with the second traffic group (in our example, the second traffic group name is **traffic-group-2**).
+  1. Select the Azure public IP address or route table you want to associate with the second traffic group (in our example, the second traffic group name is **traffic-group-2**).
-  2. From the public IP address Tags blade, select the **f5_tg** tag.
+  2. From the public IP address or route table Tags blade, select the **f5_tg** tag.
   3. Modify the tag value to **traffic-group-2** and then save the tag.
   4. From the BIG-IP VE management Configuration utility, click **Device Management > Traffic Groups > Create**, and then complete the following.
      - *Name*: **traffic-group-2**